AryaKenway/SurvivalGame2D-DesignPatterns/README.md

-# SurvivalGame2D-DesignPatterns
+#  2D Survival Game with SOLID Principles
-#  2D Survival Game
+**Please clone the Updated branch and not the Main** for the updated version.

 **Survive ever-growing enemy hordes** in this intense 2D battleground—a passion project developed with a touch of AI-powered insights to streamline code structure and squash bugs!